vaidehi8913/MurderousTCS/book/src/implementation-to-do.md

         in a whole host of issues, including the navbar clicks not registering properly

-    New feature: Navbar hover visual feedback
-        We need some visual feedback when hovering over an image on the navbar

-        This should probably wait until we fix the navbar code (which is listed under big projects.)

     New feature: Navbar scroll
         Ideally, the navbar should scroll with the page